 Important: In the US, you generally have 5 years from the registration date to contest a trademark based on prior use.

-5 Strategic Steps If Your Business Name Is Already Trademarked
+What To Do If Your Business Name Is Already Trademarked: 5 Key Steps

 - Review registration documents: What specific goods/services are covered?